 Master Hextechnicians (and those Hextechnicians who are also students of geomancy) are aware that Hextech devices function in a manner akin to geomancy on the microscopic scale, which is why the precise outlining of a schematic is so vital.
 They have an understanding of the ways in which the various metals may conduct, block, or alter magical energy to produce almost any magi-mechanical effect.
 Runemetal may also be used to power Hextech items, as it is much more powerful than alchemical metal.

 Hextech Complexity Levels

 - Basic.
-Requires only one kind of elemental metal and/or only one unit of alchemical metal.
-Provides abilities suited to a character of level 3 or lower.
+Requires 1# Alchemical Metal.
+Provides abilities suited to a character of up to level 2.

 - Legendary.
-Requires vast quantities of resources.
-Provides abilities suited to characters of level 8+.
+Requires 4# Alchemical Metal.
+Provides abilities suited to a characters of any level.

 Note that the refs may at their discretion adjust the complexity of an item up or down one level from that predicted by its manufacturing costs, according to the expected usefulness of the ability it grants.